Phonics and Reading

 If you would like free access to some fantastic eBooks, why not visit www.oxfordowl.co.uk.
 There are over 260 books for you to read with your child at home and with lots of ideas on how to support your child with reading.

 Comprehension and reading sessions take place for all classes from Year 1 to Year 6.
 We focus on the key skills needed for reading and understanding.
+Pupils in Year 3 to 6 participate in Accelerated Reader sessions daily.
+This allows children the opportunity to read a wide range of texts and take an online quiz to check their understanding.

 Supporting your child